Day Tripping to the World’s Largest Bulbs Park in Lisse, The Netherlands

 Skip the lines and buy tickets online from Tiqets or GetYourGuide – mobile phone or email printed tickets accepted to go directly to the entrance gate.
 Mobile tickets may even be bought for immediate use if the queues are long.

 - The best time to visit Keukenhof depends on the weather but mid-April is usually the most reliable for tulips.
 Weekends and school vacations are best avoided.
-The garden is usually quieter early morning than after lunch.
+The garden is usually quieter early morning or late afternoon than around lunch time.

 Transportation to Keukenhof in the Netherlands